shadykdc/SampleProblems/README.md

 For example: find 3 in the following list using binary search: [6,7,8,9,0,1,2,3,4,5]

 ### crossword.cpp
-Determine if a grid of black and white squares (2D array of 0's and 1's) is a valid crossword puzzle.
-(i.e. if all of the white squares are connected).
+Determine if a grid of black and white squares (2D array of 0's and 1's) is a valid crossword puzzle (i.e. if all of the white squares are connected).

 ### linkedListPalindrome.cpp
 Determine if the given linked list is a palindrome.